bedatadriven/renjin-docs/source/writing-renjin-extensions.rst

 finds functions.

-Usage of the ``NAMESPACE`` in Renjin is almost exactly the same as in GNU R save for two differences:
+Usage of the ``NAMESPACE`` in Renjin is almost exactly the same as in GNU R with one addition: Renjin accepts the directive ``importClass()`` for importing Java classes into the package namespace.

-1. the directives related to S4 classes are not yet supported by Renjin and
-2. Renjin accepts the directive ``importClass()`` for importing Java classes into the package namespace.

 Here is an overview of the namespace directives that Renjin supports: